 An open access online annual publication, Cultural Analysis was founded in 2000 at the University of California, Berkeley.
 Now published as a partnership between the PACF, Berkeley, and the Société Internationale d´Ethnologie et de Folklore (SIEF), Cultural Analysis is a leading international journal in the area of folkloristic and ethnological theory.

-Edited by Affiliated Faculty in Partnership with the PACF
+Edited by Affiliated Faculty

 Western Folklore (ISSN 0043-373X), the journal of the Western States Folklore Society (formerly California Folklore Society), is published quarterly in winter, spring, summer, and fall.
 Founded in 1942, it has become the leading American journal devoted to the description and analysis of regional, national, and international folklore and custom.
 Subscribers include professional and amateur folklorists, anthropologists, sociologists, historians, as well as libraries, historical societies, and folk art museums.